Exceptional Tannaka groups only arise from cubic threefolds: How to rule out the Tannaka group E7

 Note that in comparison to Larsen's alternative in~\cite[lemma 3.7]{JKLM}, we here only need an assumption on the symmetric or alternating square rather than on the full tensor square.
 The rest of this section will be devoted to the proof of the above criterion, see \cref{sec:proof-of-LarsenAlternative}.
 But before coming to the proof, let us show how~\cref{th:LarsenAlternative} rules out the exceptional Tannaka group $E_7$:

 \begin{corollary} If $X\subset A$ has ample normal bundle and $d < g / 2$, then

 \end{corollary}

 \begin{proof} Suppose $G_{X, \omega}^\ast \simeq E_7$.
-If $X\subset A$ descends under an isogeny $A\to B$, then its image under this isogeny is still smooth nondegenerate and irreducible of the same dimension with Tannaka group $E_7$.
+If $X\subset A$ descends under an isogeny $f\colon A\to B$, then~$f(X)\subset B$ is still smooth nondegenerate and irreducible of the same dimension with Tannaka group $E_7$ by~\cite[rem.~2.6]{JKLM}~\cite[cor.~1.6(a)]{KraemerMicrolocalI}.
 Hence in what follows we assume that~$X$ is nondivisible.
 Then by~\cite[cor.~1.10]{KraemerMicrolocalI} the representation $V= \omega(\delta_X)$ of $G_{X,\omega}^\ast$ is minuscule and hence isomorphic to the $56$-dimensional irreducible representation of $E_7$.
 By the highest weight theory of the exceptional group $E_7$ then

 where $W$ is irreducible and $\mathbf{1}$ is the trivial representation of dimension one.
-In particular, there is an alternating bilinear form on $V$ which is invariant under the action $E_7$.
-It follows that $d$ is odd and, after a suitable translation, that $X$ is symmetric.
+In particular, there is an alternating bilinear form on $V$ which is invariant under the action of $E_7$.
+It follows from the parity discussion in~\cite[sect.~1.2]{JKLM} that $d$ is odd and, after a suitable translation, that $X$ is symmetric.
 Then

-and $S_+(\delta_X)$ is perverse by the first part of \cref{th:LarsenAlternative} and it corresponds to the representation $\omega(S_+(\delta_X))\simeq W$.
+and $S_+(\delta_X)$ is perverse by the first part of \cref{th:LarsenAlternative} and corresponds to the representation $\omega(S_+(\delta_X))\simeq W$.
 The latter is irreducible, so $S_+(\delta_X)$ is a simple perverse sheaf up to negligible direct summands.
 The second part of \cref{th:LarsenAlternative} then says that $G_{X, \omega}^\ast$ is the full symplectic group $\Sp(V, \theta)$, a contradiction. \end{proof}